Rental assistance for single mothers and parents.

 Single mothers and their children can often be provided with housing as they work towards an independent, structured program in order to achieve their longer term goals and maximize self-sufficiency.
 Read more Catholic Charity programs and find the location to call in your state.

 Apartments - Single mothers often need help in finding and pay for a new home or apartment.
 It can be challenging to get a landlord to agree to a lease, find an apartment that does not in effect discriminate, to ensure the housing is safe, and it is often difficult for a single mom to come up with the money for a security deposit as well as first months rent.
 There is help from the government as well as charities.
 Find how to get assistance finding an apartment.

 CoAbode - This non-profit agency will provide housing and indirect rental assistance for single mothers by allowing them to in effect share their expenses with other single parents.
 All applicants are screened and the service will do its best to ensure the parties are compatible.
 The service is free to clients.
 Sharing housing expenses, including energy bills and your monthly rent, can help ensure that mothers have a home for their children and themselves.
 Learn more on housing assistance for single moms from CoAdobe.

 Rehousing and rent assistance - Other agencies offer support to families with children.
 Whether the household is run by a mother or struggling parent, the tenant can apply for housing services.
 There are government grants, eviction prevention resources, and other programs.
+Even some low cost loans may be involved.
 Find additional help for paying rent.